 Activity

-• Pedersen Just posted an update 3 days, 4 hours ago
+• Pedersen Just posted an update 1 month ago

 Second opinion consultation for patients with suspicious findings on breast imaging and patients with known breast cancer is not uncommon.
 We sought to determine the frequency of second opinion breast and axillary ultrasound imaging review and the subsequent impact on clinical management.